yzanhua/TwitterCovidAnalysis/README.md

 You can apply for the academic research access from your devloper protal.

+Note that tweet-keys folder contains my keys and tokens.
+Now you can use my keys and tokens directly instead of creating your own.

 ### Saving Keys and Tokens Locally.

 Save your keys and tokens under `tweet-keys` folder.